By Arthur Kettelhut

 The Nature of Our Union with Christ.

 To conclude Glorification, we must take a step back to look at the precedents.
-What are the steps that lead to Glorification?
+What are the steps that lead to glorification?
 Everything that a believer would seek to find in their spiritual life with God can have a basis in scripture.
-The notable exception is those who come to know Jesus first through oral traditions, as in many missionary efforts since it does not matter to God whether one has read his word or have his gospel read aloud.
+The notable exception is those who come to know Jesus first through oral traditions, as in many missionary efforts, since it does not matter to God whether one has read his word or has his gospel read aloud.
 Once the believer receives the spirit, the believer has a new life in the Lord.
 Scripture provides in 2 Corinthians 5:17: “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
-A person’s path to Glorification is the result of the attainment of their calling, election, justification, regeneration, and sanctification, which lead to the outcome of their eschatology.
+A person’s path to Glorification results from the attainment of their calling, election, justification, regeneration, and sanctification, which leads to the outcome of their eschatology.

-As Christians, we are fortunate beyond measure to have Christ give us the ability to be Justified.
-Believers are declared righteous due to Jesus’ atonement.
-By forgiving, the Christian is free from the law as once again, Jesus came to fulfill the law.
+As Christians, we are fortunate beyond measure to have Christ give us the ability to be justified.
+They declared believers righteous because of Jesus’ atonement.
+By forgiving, the Christian is free from the law as, once again, Jesus came to fulfill the law.
 Justification does not eliminate all aspects of sin; one can receive restoration in God’s sight, but the effects of sins such as murder, theft, and assault need physical compensation.
 Jesus commands believers who have sinned to confront those they have wronged and seek reconciliation.

 Once the Christian is regenerated, the concept of adoption applies to them.
 As we become children of God, we receive adoption in our regeneration and justification.
 While in adoption, we aren’t under the tyranny of the Lord.
-Rather we are freed by our faith as in Galatians 3:11 “Now it is clear that no one is justified before God by the law because the righteous will live by faith.”
+Rather, we are freed by our faith, as in Galatians 3:11 “Now no one is justified before God by the law because the righteous will live by faith.”

 We are back in the Lord’s circle of trust (family).
-While purely due to God’s grace and our acceptance of Christ, our status in God’s sight is not without suffering.
-Indeed, the closer our relationship, the more suffering as we are not made for this world.
+While purely because of God’s grace and our acceptance of Christ, our status in God’s sight is not without suffering.
+Indeed, the closer our relationship, the more suffering as they do not make us for this world.